Kevin Newman (politician): Political career

 Newman entered political life through a 1975 by-election for the Division of Bass, Tasmania, in the House of Representatives, as the Liberal candidate.
 The previous member, former Labor Deputy Prime Minister Lance Barnard, had held it for 21 years, though he had been gradually losing support in recent years.
-Newman had already been preselected for the next election, and had been nursing the seat for some time.
+Newman had already been preselected for the next election, and jumped into the by-election race soon after the writs were issued.